-As of June 1, there are 3 vacant units.
-Openings are in Ulen (2), and Hawley (1).
-Staff are finalizing eligibility for 3 applicants.
-There are 11 additional households on the waiting list.
+As of July 1, there are 23 vacant units.
+Openings are in Ulen (2), and Dilworth (1).
+There is a pending eviction for a Dilworth unit.
+Dilworth units have very high demand.
+One Ulen unit has been offered to an applicant.
+There has been no interest expressed in the other Ulen unit.
+Staff are processing other applications.
+There are 11 households on the waiting list.
 The waiting list only opens when there are vacancies.